JailsonSouza/beecrowd-URI-resolucoes-em-pascal/README.md

 # URI-PASCAL
-Todas as questoes do URI em PASCAL
+Todas as questões do URI em PASCAL